 Anytime of year, the area offers the serenity of an idyllic nature site, with its gently flowing river and towering redwood groves.
 The laid-back country atmosphere and small historic towns of the Russian River area make it a wonderful place for a relaxing weekend getaway.

 A tiny hamlet that feels lost in time, Duncan Mills features impeccably maintained Victorian-era buildings (such as an old General Store) that now house art galleries, boutiques, cafés, and restaurants for today's tourists.

 8. Victorian Village of Ferndale

 Nestled amid dairy farms in Northern California's Humboldt County and only five miles from the Pacific Ocean, the sleepy village of Ferndale is an idyll of old-fashioned Americana.
 More than 200 beautifully restored Victorian buildings line the Main Street and side streets of this picturesque rural community.

 The most luxurious hotel is The Gingerbread Mansion Inn, an elegant High Victorian edifice with an ornate facade and a plush interior featuring period furniture and decor.
-Adding to the vintage charm, The Gingerbread Mansion Inn serves a full breakfast and afternoon high tea.
+Adding to the charm, The Gingerbread Mansion Inn serves a full breakfast and afternoon high tea.
 The hotel also offers a "Romantic Picnic for Two" (gourmet lunch) basket to bring to the beach or the park.

 A noteworthy monument of its time dating to 1890, the Victorian Inn is a boutique hotel with a fine-dining restaurant and authentic furnishings.
 The gracious accommodations are adorned with floral wallpaper and bedding.
 Some guest rooms feature sitting areas or bay windows.

 The town's noteworthy historic accommodations include California's first bed-and-breakfast hotel, The Shaw House, a lovely Victorian house surrounded by an acre of tranquil, tree-shaded grounds.
 Romantics will appreciate the garden's pleasant patio area, fragrant roses, and rhododendrons, as well as the property's private stretch of coastline.